 Prior to entering the world of education Greg has spent over 20 years working in the private sector for technology based firms ranging from web hosting and internet security companies.

-Greg has a B.A.. in Business information Systems from UMASS and M.A. in Computing in Education at Columbia University Teachers College.
+Greg has a B.A.. in Business information Systems from UMASS and M.A. in Computing in Education at Columbia University Teachers College, and M.Ed in Educational Leadership.

 In his free time he enjoys playing many sports, with golf being his favorite.